Murphy's RBI single lifts Nats past Braves in 10 innings

 Braves: IF/OF Danny Santana (bacterial infection) was placed on the 10-day DL and the team recalled IF/OF Jace Peterson from Triple-A Gwinnett.
 Santana was hitting .230 with two homers and 17 RBIs in 42 games with the Braves.
 Peterson returns to Atlanta three days after being optioned to Gwinnett.

 Nationals: Washington activated OF Chris Heisey (ruptured right biceps) from the DL after missing 40 games.
-He is hitting .128 with a homer and three RBIs this season.
 He replaces OF Michael A. Taylor, who went on the 10-day DL with a right oblique strain. .
 The Nationals signed LHP Seth Romero, their first-round draft pick.
 The former University of Houston pitcher's deal includes a signing bonus of $2.8 million.

 UP NEXT